 One of the reasons dogs dig is because of their instincts.
-It’s one of the things they know how to do best.
-They may dig because wild dogs or their ancestors once dug to build a den.
-They also dug to protect their puppies from predators.
+Digging is one of the things dogs know how to do best.
+Dogs may dig because wild dogs or their ancestors once dug to build a den.
+Dogs also dig to protect their puppies from predators.

 Another reason why dogs dig is for comfort.
-Is it a hot day out?
-Then your dog may be digging so that he can access cooler ground to lie on.
-Your dog may also dig to make the surface he wants to lie on more comfortable.
+Is it hot outside?
+Then your dog may be digging to access cooler ground to lie on.
+Your dog may also dig to make the surface it wants to lie on more comfortable.

 Dogs are territorial animals, so leaving scents around is an important part of their day.
 Digging into a surface helps them to leave their scent behind.
-By digging they can claim spots as their own and ward off other dogs.
+By digging, dogs can claim spots as their own and ward off other dogs.

 We all have things we love to do, and so does your dog!
-One pastime that dogs love to get stuck into is digging.
+One pastime that dogs love is digging.
 Your dog may dig just for the fun of it!
-He may also dig to bury things that are valuable to him.
-He might do this to stop anyone from taking the things he loves away from him.
+Your dog may also dig to bury things that are valuable to it and stop anyone from taking them.

 Your dog’s digging could also be a silent cry for help.
-He could be digging because he’s seeking attention or is bored.
-If this is the case, try to engage your dog in more outdoor activities.
+Your dog could be digging because it’s seeking attention or is bored.
+Try to engage your dog in more outdoor activities.
 Are you away from home for long periods throughout the day?
-Then try getting a dog walker to take him out and get some exercise while you’re not around.
+Then try getting a dog walker to take your dog out and get some exercise while you’re not around.

 How Much Does It Cost to Fix a Hole in a Carpet?

-Are you looking to professionally get a hole fixed in your carpet?
 The average cost to repair a carpet damaged by pets is anywhere between 150 and 300 dollars.
-But there are a lot of factors that affect how much it will cost to get the work done.
-These are:
+But there are a lot of factors that affect how much it will cost to get the work done, such as:

 - The size of the carpet